HL7/fhir-medmorph/input/pagecontent/researchdataextraction.md

 ### Data Source Requirements

-* The Data Source system SHALL support the [base]/Group/[id]/$export operation for exporting data for one or more patients.
+* The Data Source (e.g., EHR) system SHALL support the [base]/Group/[id]/$export operation for exporting data for one or more patients.

 * The Data Source system SHALL support search of Group resources using identifier and name.